heutelbeck/sapl-policy-engine/sapl-documentation/6_4_NestJS.md

 })
 ```

 **`signalTransitions`**.
 Surfaces every suspend/resume boundary to the subscriber as a non-terminal value on the `next` channel.
 When `false` (the default), boundary transitions are silent.
 The subscriber sees items while permitted and silence while suspended, with no programmatic notification of the transition itself.
 When `true`, the subscriber receives an `AccessSuspendedSignal` value every time the subscription is silenced and an `AccessGrantedSignal` value (carrying the granting decision) every time it resumes.
-These arrive on the `next` channel, not the error channel; subscribers detect them with `instanceof` or with the `TransitionSignals` helper operators below.
+These arrive on the `next` channel, not the error channel.
+Subscribers detect them with `instanceof` or with the `TransitionSignals` helper operators below.
 Terminal denials bypass the gate entirely and surface on the `error` channel as `AccessDeniedError` regardless of this flag.

 **`pauseRapDuringSuspend`**.
 Controls the underlying source Observable while the subscription is silenced.
 With the default `false`, the protected method's Observable stays subscribed throughout the silenced period.
 Items keep arriving from upstream and are silently dropped on the way to the subscriber.
 Lower latency on resume, and upstream state is preserved.
 With `true`, the upstream subscription is disposed when the subscription enters `Suspended` and re-established when it resumes into `Permitting`.
 This stops upstream side effects during suspension at the cost of paying re-subscription latency on resume.
 Opt in for upstream sources with expensive side effects that must not run while the subscriber is denied access.